 3. Flexography has faster production speed over other printing techniques

 Using a flexographic printing press significantly cuts down your press setup time.
 When compared to gravure or lithographic printing, flexography is ready in a much shorter amount of time.
 As previously mentioned, flexography can also use fast drying inks which again speeds up production.
 In case you need to use water-based ink, the cleanup process is much easier and quicker with flexography.

 After you set up your flexographic printing press and flex storage solutions, you can also integrate laminating, die cutting and many other finishing stations down the line.
 Flexography is known for its ability to keep production continuous which makes it an excellent choice for high volume work.

 Because production, cleanup, and setup times are much faster with flexographic printing, it contributes to reducing your overall costs.
-Flexographic printing presses increase your return on investment by creating more sellable output while simultaneously reducing operating costs.
+An advantage of flexographic printing presses is that they increase your return on investment by creating more sellable output, while simultaneously reducing operating costs.
 Your clients also benefit from this since products are cheaper without compromising on quality.

 The relief plate used in flexography can last for a few million of impressions before needing replacement.
 Not only do the plates last longer, but they’re also cheap to replace.
 Since there are also fewer steps in the flexography printing process, you also save money on labor costs.

 5. Flexography is excellent for solid colour printing.

 One of the most significant advantages of flexographic printing is being able to print solid colors on porous and non-porous surfaces.
 Other printing techniques require several layers of ink in order to attain the proper saturation and richness.
 The ink used in flexography can quickly dry and cure which allows for several layers to be put on at a time.
 Not only is this faster, but also you save more paint and get a better final product.

 6. Flexographic printing is easy on the environment.